BREATHTAKING SCENERIES and END-OF-THE-WORLD SETTLEMENTS

 In the early afternoon we will eventually arrive in Gorno-Altaysk, the leafy capital of the Altai Republic.

 After a well-deserved coffee break we'll visit the relatively small and yet very compelling Altai National Museum and, of course, a whole lot of Soviet monuments and memorials.

 Dinner and overnight in Gorno-Altaysk.

 DAY 10 - Flight back home or transfer to further destinations

 After enjoying a last Altai-style breakfast together we'll take care of your transfer to the airport/station of choice.

-- End of the tour.
+End of the tour.

 4 to 9 participants: 1990 € per person

 The price does not include: international flights and any other flight not explicitly included in the tour price and itinerary, meals, drinks and tips, visas if required, entrance fees to attractions not listed in the itinerary, insurance.